-So he invited him out for a night on the town in the Oregon District of Dayton, Ohio.
+So he invited him out for a night on the town in the “Oregon” District in Dayton, Ohio.

 His father, Derrick Fudge, jumped at the chance.

 “All we do was fish, play cards and love animals.
 That’s what we do.
 He got a dog named Lucy Lu.
 If he didn’t have me he would’ve loved that dog more than anything in the world.
-I’m his only child,” said Dion.
+I’m his only child,” Green said.

-Dion, his fiance and his dad were hanging out on the street when Dion says he noticed a man wearing a mask walking nearby.
+Green, his fiancé and his dad were hanging out on the street when he says he noticed a man wearing a mask walking nearby.

-“He came around the corner, I heard two shots, pop pop, walked by me, I’m still thinking this is not real,” he said.
+“He came around the corner, I heard two shots, pop pop, walked by me, I’m still thinking this is not real,” Green said.

-By now, Dion realized this was a real shooting, so he bent down to check his father for gunshots.
+By now, Green realized this was a real shooting, so he bent down to check his father for gunshots.

-Just feet away, Dion says was another woman, who he’s since come to believe is the shooter’s sister, after police questioned him about her and he saw her picture on the news.
+Just feet away, Green says was another woman, who he’s since come to believe is the shooter’s sister, after police questioned him about her and he saw her picture on the news.

 She’d also been shot.

 “I think he protected me.
-I think he protected me, because there’s no way, this is how close we were to each other,” he said.
+I think he protected me, because there’s no way, this is how close we were to each other,” Green said.